Puerto Rico World Trade Center

 The Puerto Rico World Trade Center (PRWTC), also known as the World Trade Center San Juan (WTCSJ), was an unbuilt World Trade Center that was to be located in San Juan, Puerto Rico.
 Originally, the PRWTC was a program offered by the Puerto Rico Trade and Export Company, which held the license to operate the PRWTC brand, and the building would house it as well as many other facilities.

 History

 First attempt

 Originally conceived under governorship of Pedro Rosselló, the project would have been part of Americas World Trade District (AWTD), part of a larger Golden Triangle Project.
 The PRWTC would have been housed in two towers, and would be part of a $200 million Super Block project.
 This initial project would have been completed by late 2002, housing 210,000 ft2 of leasable space, "an international business club and an educational facility for local businesses."
-The PRWTC would be built in two phases, the first of which was supposed to last between 2000-2002.
+The PRWTC would be built in two phases, the first of which was supposed to last between 2000 and 2002.